lskatz/sha256emoji/README.md

 # sha256emoji

 Runs sha256sum on a file and then interprets the hashsum as an emoji.
 Contributions welcome.
-Immediate wishlist: unit testing; hashsum checking
+Immediate wishlist: unit testing; hashsum checking; binary file hashsumming

 ## Quick start